Azure/azure-sdk-for-js/sdk/databoundaries/arm-databoundaries/README.md

 ### Install the `@azure/arm-databoundaries` package

-Install the Azure DataBoundary client library for JavaScript with `npm`:
+Install the Azure DataboundariesManegement client library for JavaScript with `npm`:

 ```bash
 npm install @azure/arm-databoundaries
 ```

-### Create and authenticate a `DataBoundary`
+### Create and authenticate a `DataboundariesManegementClient`

-To create a client object to access the Azure DataBoundary API, you will need the `endpoint` of your Azure DataBoundary resource and a `credential`.
-The Azure DataBoundary client can use Azure Active Directory credentials to authenticate.
+To create a client object to access the Azure DataboundariesManegement API, you will need the `endpoint` of your Azure DataboundariesManegement resource and a `credential`.
+The Azure DataboundariesManegement client can use Azure Active Directory credentials to authenticate.
-You can find the endpoint for your Azure DataBoundary resource in the [Azure Portal][azure_portal].
+You can find the endpoint for your Azure DataboundariesManegement resource in the [Azure Portal][azure_portal].

 You can authenticate with Azure Active Directory using a credential from the [@azure/identity][azure_identity] library or [an existing AAD Token](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token).